 Having a prepared itinerary before you travel can help you spend less.
 List down all the activities you want to do and places you want visit.
 Research for its possible costs.
 Search for entrance fees, and other fees needed for each place or activity.
 Following an itinerary will stop you from having impulsive side trips, which can totally add on to your expense.

 Print out directions, maps, and tour guides

 Spend wisely on fares, download some maps and guides from the websites.
 You can also find a brochure stand at the airport and collect some free maps and brochures of the island.

 Remember that you are going to Waikiki to go sightseeing.
 You will definitely stay here to enjoy some water sports or simply laze around on beautiful sandy beaches.
 These activities do not really require a pricey hotel room.
 Many less known hotels offer a fairly good place to stay with amenities.
 And, they also render other services readily available for 24 hours.

 Don’t limit your options to hotel rooms.
 There are vacation houses and condominiums for rent in Waikiki.
 If you have a family trip in Waikiki, the best option for you is to rent a vacation home.
 There are also rental cottages or condo units usually have fully furnished kitchens, so you can cook your own meals.

 Keep a money journal

 Keep a pen and paper readily available in your bag so you can list all your expenses.
 At the end of the day, evaluate your expense list.
-And try not to spend on things you can live without during your stay, with that you can definitely have a budget travel.
+And try not to spend on things you can live without during your stay.

 Explore by foot so you can know which places are near to each other.
 In that way, you can save by skipping a ride.
 Go for a walk at Kalakua Avenue.
 It is the main strip along the beach, to get to know your surroundings.